The History of the Country Park – Introduction

 This section of the Hastings Chronicle has been updated and had many pictures added to it.
 Go to http://www.hastingscountryparkhistory.com

-The beautiful cliffs and glens to the east of Hastings have for centuries been an inspiration for many people – television inventor John Logie Baird worked out how to create the world’s first TV system while walking on the clifftops in 1922.
-Today the whole area is part of the Hastings Country Park Nature Reserve, with 853 acres (345 hectares) of ancient gill woodland, heathland, grassland and farmland, plus three miles of dramatic sandstone cliffs and coastline.
+The beautiful cliffs and glens to the east of Hastings have for centuries been an inspiration for many people, including Pre-Raphaelite artists like William Holman Hunt, pioneering ecologist Grey Owl and television inventor John Logie Baird, who worked out how to create the world’s first TV system while walking on the cliff-tops in 1922.
+Today the whole area is part of the Hastings Country Park Nature Reserve, with 853 acres (345 hectares) of sustainably managed farmland, ancient gill woodland, heaths and grassland, plus three miles of dramatic sandstone cliffs and coastline.